 I thought my talk was about us realizing empathy, not demanding that other people realize empathy with us.
 I felt annoyed.
 The message I wanted to communicate was not being communicated.
 I felt misunderstood.

 I then became contemptuous.

-I thought to myself “Doesn’t she recognize the irony of her not realizing empathy with her husband for not realizing empathy with her?”
+I thought to myself “Doesn’t she recognize the irony of her not yet having realized empathy with her husband herself while faulting him for not having realized empathy with her?”
 I could almost hear the sound of my inner eye roll.

-But then I remembered that I just gave a talk about empathy.
+But then I remembered that I just gave a talk about realizing empathy.

 So I paused for a second, breathed deeply through my nose, and said “You sound frustrated,” to which she replied “Oh, yes I am!”